nickyoung-hashicorp/eks-vault-db-roles/README.md

 cd eks-vault-db-roles
 terraform init && nohup terraform apply -auto-approve -parallelism=20 > apply.log &
 ```
-The EKS cluster and RDS database can take 15-20 minutes to provision, so you can run `tail -f apply.log` to check on the apply.
+The EKS cluster and RDS database can take 15-20 minutes to provision, so you can run `tail -f apply.log` to check on the real-time status of the apply.
+Press `Ctrl+C` to cancel out of the `tail` command.

 ### Configure Vault
 SSH to the EC2 instance